1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 8. In the case of adoption

-- be the joint adopter of the child or be married to, or the partner of, the adopter, and have, or expects to have, the main responsibility for the child’s upbringing, apart from the responsibility of the adopter;
+- be the joint adopter of the child or be married to, or the partner/same sex partner of, the adopter, and have, or expect to have, the main responsibility for the child’s upbringing, apart from the responsibility of the adopter;

 - have formally informed the University of your intention to take ordinary paternity leave and provided documentary evidence supporting your right to take ordinary paternity leave, if requested